HSun981/pulpy-joss/paper.md

 # Statement of need
 The field of magnetic resonance imaging is currently experiencing rapid growth in available open source imaging tools.
 Tools have been made freely available for MRI hardware development [@Amrein2022; @Anand2018], system simulation [@Villena2014; @Stocker2010], pulse sequence programming [@Layton2017], image reconstruction [@Ong2019; @Uecker2015], and post-processing and analysis [@Avants2014; @Duval2018; Soher2023].
 The great increase in open-source tools has helped enable fully open-source imaging systems [@Arndt2017, @Artiges2024].
-However, one critical step of the imaging pipeline which has seen limited open-source tool development is RF and gradient pulse design.
-While RF pulse and gradient designers increasingly share code online in independent repositories, no unified set of common pulse design tools has been maintained in a rigorous and consistent manner with easy-to-read code and tutorials.
-This is despite the reality that in many cases, carefully designed or application-specific RF and gradient pulses are crucial to the success of MRI techniques.
+However, one critical aspect imaging pipeline which has seen limited open-source tool development is RF and gradient pulse design.
+While RF pulse and gradient designers increasingly share code online in independent repositories, there are few sets of common pulse design tools maintained in a rigorous and consistent manner with easy-to-read code and tutorials.
+This is despite the reality that in many cases, carefully designed or application-specific RF and gradient pulses are crucial to the success of MRI or NMR techniques.
 An open source pulse design code library would facilitate the development and dissemination of novel techniques and the comparison of approaches, similar to how BART [@Uecker2015] and SigPy [@Ong2019] have made advanced parallel imaging and reconstruction methods widely accessible.
 To meet this need, we have developed a library of